temporalio/documentation/kb/prometheus-grafana-setup.md

 ### Grafana dashboard setup

-Set up your dashboards in Grafana, using either the UI or configure your dashboards in your Grafana deployment on the Cluster, as done in this [example](https://github.com/tsurdilo/my-temporal-dockercompose/tree/main/deployment/grafana/dashboards).
+To set up your dashboards in Grafana, either use the UI or configure them in your Grafana deployment on the Cluster, as done in this [dashboards](https://github.com/tsurdilo/my-temporal-dockercompose/tree/main/deployment/grafana/dashboards) example.

 In your Grafana dashboard, add your Prometheus query to call specific metrics.
 The [Temporal Cluster Metrics reference](/references/cluster-metrics) describes a few metrics and queries that you can get started with.

 For example, to create a dashboard in your local Grafana UI at [localhost:8085](http://localhost:8085):

-1. Go to Create > Dashboard, and add an empty panel.
+1. Go to **Create > Dashboard**, and add an empty panel.
-2. On the Panel configuration page, in the Query tab, select "Temporal Prometheus" as the datasource.
+2. On the **Panel configuration** page, in the **Query** tab, select **Temporal Prometheus** as the data source.
-3. In the Metrics field, copy any of the queries listed in the [Temporal Cluster Metrics reference](/references/cluster-metrics);
+3. In the **Metrics** field, use any of the queries listed in the [Temporal Cluster Metrics reference](/references/cluster-metrics).
    For example, add `sum by (operation) (rate(service_requests{service_name="frontend"}[2m]))` to see all the Frontend Service requests on your local docker-compose Temporal Cluster.
 4. You should see the graph show metrics data for the Frontend Service from the docker-compose Temporal Cluster.
 5. When you start your Workflows (after setting up your SDK Metrics), you will see your SDK metrics in the graph as well.